CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     cd "C:\Install\Cortex Evolution - Innovation 2022.5 - Installation Scripts"
     ```

-1. Install the Flow Debugger Service by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, `FilePath` can be changed if required.):
+1. Install the Flow Debugger Service by running the following command (`Tee-Object` will write output to both the PowerShell console and a log file, `FilePath` can be changed if required):

     ```powershell
     .\Cortex.Innovation.Install.FlowDebuggerService.ps1 | Tee-Object -FilePath "cortex-flow-debugger-service-install-log.txt"
     ```

 1. A credentials prompt will appear.
-Enter the credentials of the user that should run the Flow Debugger Application Pool (this can be the same user as the one used to run the Cortex Gateway application pool).
+Enter the credentials of the user that should run the `Debugger` application pool in IIS (this can be the same user as the one used to run the Cortex Gateway application pool).
 1. Wait for the script to finish running.
 This should take approximately 2 minutes.
 1. An error may have appeared saying:

-    ```powershell
+    ```
     The Windows Process Activation Service service is not started.
     ```

     This can be ignored.
 1. Check that there have been no other errors in the script; these would appear in red in the console.

     If there are any errors, then please follow any instructions given within them to rectify the situation, and retry the installation.

-    If the errors do not give any instructions on how to rectify, see [Troubleshooting][Troubleshooting Root Certificate Error] for further information; if this does not help then please contact Cortex for assistance.
+    If the errors do not give any instructions on how to rectify, please contact [Cortex Service Desk](https://support.cortex.co.uk/) for further assistance.

 #### Finish Gateway configuration